benbalter/WP-Resume/readme.txt

 3. Resume menu in wp-admin sidebar

 == Changelog ==

+= 2.2.1 =
+* Fixed bug where users upgrading from certain versions would receive an error upon reactivation.

 = 2.2 =
 * User options are now site specific on multisite installs (beta)